 My research interests are in the broad areas of Data Mining, Machine Learning and Artificial Intelligence.
-Specifically, I am interested in (Big) Data Exploration, Hidden Web Databases, Crowdsourcing, Social Content Mining and Social Networks.
+Specifically, I am interested in Data Cleaning, Data Analytics, Data Exploration, Hidden Web Databases, Crowdsourcing, Social Content Mining and Social Networks.

 Structured hidden databases are widely prevalent on the Web.
 They provide restricted form-like search interfaces that allow users to execute search queries by specifying desired attribute values of the sought-after tuples, and the system responds by returning a few (e.g., top-k) tuples that satisfy the selection conditions, sorted by a suitable ranking function.
 The top-k output constraint prevents many interesting third-party (e.g., mashup) services from being developed over real-world web databases.
 This research involves developing effective techniques for retrieving more than top-k tuples for any query and support additional rank based analytics such as estimating the rank of a tuple or compare the rank of two arbitrary tuples to determine which of them is highly ranked.
 Our techniques access the hidden structured databases via their public interfaces and operate without any knowledge of the underlying static ranking function.